-3 Day Clinics
+3 Day Weekend Camp

 My mission and passion is to help young athletes reach their greatest potential at the novice, high school, and JO levels of diving.
 The Iowa Diving Camp will foster and develop positive character traits, a hard work ethic and good sportsmanship that centers on excellence.
 With my teaching background, I have a strong focus on diving education and proper technique.
 This camp also utilizes the latest equipment and video to safely teach the sport.
 This camp is designed to help divers reach their next level!
 The Iowa Diving camp is a family-friendly environment that will provide athletes with some of the top training in the country along with lifelong memories.